syio27/ds-leetcode-tracker-bot/README.md

 1. Uses your LeetCode session and CSRF tokens
 2. Monitors user submissions through LeetCode API
 3. Sends notifications to Discord when new solutions are submitted
+4. Persists tracking data in H2 database

 ## Security Notes
 - Never commit your config.properties file
 - Use environment variables for deployment
 - Keep your LeetCode session and CSRF tokens secure
+- Database files contain tracking history - secure appropriately